-Enjoy my top 5 vegan pesto recipes to add more flavors, as well as variety, to your diet.
-When I started eating more plant-based foods, I remember feeling so sad saying goodbye to cheese (the main food group that was giving my digestive system issues galore).
-It was even more devastating when I thought I had to say goodbye to pesto.
+When I started eating a more plant-based diet, I remember feeling so sad saying goodbye to cheese (the main food group that was giving my digestive system issues).
+It was even more devastating when I thought I had to say goodbye to pesto, too!

 Tools to Make Pesto

 The word “pesto” in Italian means “to pound or crush”.
 Back before food processors and blenders reigned, you had to grab a trusty mortar and pestle, then put some elbow grease into it.

 Of course, nowadays, every kitchen counter seems to be home to all sorts of gadgets.
 (I still think there’s a place for a mortar and pestle in every kitchen!)
 My vegan pesto recipes use a food processor or blender since I know that most kitchens have either, yet feel free to use the traditional method if that’s your style.

 If using a blender, make sure to use the low speed or pulse setting so you don’t liquify your pesto.

 When making this spread the traditional way, you end up with an oily, gritty texture.
 Some people like this while others like a smoother paste.
 To achieve this you may need to add a bit more oil, make sure the herbs are chopped finely before blending, and don’t be afraid to blend a bit longer for the right texture.